KennyTheBard/group-yourself/README.md

 npm run watch
 ```

-* Run resulted code with nodemon (in another console or temrinal tab):
+* Run resulted code with nodemon (in another console or terminal tab):
 ```bash
 # in /api
 npm run start